Filing an income tax return may be a dreaded chore, but for many taxpayers, there’s a payoff to the task: a tax refund.

-Each of these methods has unique advantages, but direct deposit is your best bet if your main interest is receiving your refund quickly.
-You can choose to split the deposit among up to three bank accounts, and you can even have a portion of the funds deposited into an IRA.
+Each of these methods has unique advantages, but direct deposit is the preferred method of 80 percent of taxpayers and the best bet if your main interest is receiving your refund quickly.
+You can choose to split the deposit among up to three bank accounts that all bear your name, and you can even have a portion of the funds deposited into an IRA.

-Tracking the progress of your refund
+How to track the progress of your refund

-The IRS makes it fairly easy to track your refund’s progress with its “Where’s My Refund?” online tool.
-The system provides personalized daily updates for taxpayers 24 hours after a return is e-filed or four weeks after the IRS has received a paper return.
+Both tools provide personalized daily updates for taxpayers 24 hours after a return is e-filed or four weeks after the IRS has received a paper return.
 It tracks each refund’s progress through three stages:

-- Return Received
+- Return received.

-- Refund Approved
+- Refund approved.

-- Refund Sent
+- Refund sent.

 Once your refund reaches the third stage, you will need to wait for your financial institution to process a direct deposit or for a paper check to reach you through the mail.